How Public Records Systems Work

 Storage and organization: Records are stored in various systems — email servers, file shares, specialized databases, physical filing systems.
 Different departments may use different systems with different retention schedules.
 There's rarely a single, unified catalog of all records.
 Finding specific documents may require searching multiple systems.

 Request processing: When a public records request arrives, staff must interpret what's being asked for, identify which systems might contain responsive records, search those systems, review what they find, apply any applicable exemptions (privacy, security, attorney-client privilege), prepare the response, and communicate with the requester.
 Each step takes time.
+The median processing time for simple FOIA requests is roughly 20 days at the federal level, but complex requests can take 120 days or more, according to DOJ annual reporting data.

 Review and redaction: Not all information in government records can be released.
 Social Security numbers, medical information, ongoing investigation details, trade secrets, and other categories are typically exempt.
 Staff must review documents and redact exempt information.
 For large requests, this review process takes substantial time.
+Across all federal agencies, DOJ data shows that approximately 44% of processed FOIA requests result in full or partial disclosure of records.

 Response delivery: Once records are ready, they must be provided to the requester.
 This might mean electronic delivery, physical copies, or inspection at a government office.
 Some agencies charge fees for copies or staff time, which requires estimating costs and collecting payment.